 - Not all of us would want our hearing back.
 Most people with hearing loss would think that’s nuts – they’d give up lattes for a year to get theirs back.
 But some of us have fought long and hard to live successfully with our particular degree of deafness and to suddenly have some Wizard wave a stick and say, “OK, now you will hear again!”…well, a large part of my identify would feel extinguished.
 And it’s too late for the right ear – that cochlea has been renovated with a cochlear implant.
 And I think I would keep saying pardon?
 It’s a hard habit to break.
 So, I don’t know how I’d feel, I can only guess.
 But I can tell you this, those of us who have emerged through the hearing wars, feel a strong sense of identity.
 This hearing loss is mine – I own it!

 - Just because we’re lipreaders, that doesn’t mean we know everything about you just through the close scrutiny we give your face.
 We’re not that gifted.
 We have to speechread to help us understand speech, but we mix that information with what we hear you saying.
 Mind you, we also notice the weird thing you do with your eyes and the way you move your hands kind of flutter when you speak.
-OK, I guess we are
+OK, I guess we are that gifted!

 - We wear hearing aids but most of us don’t know how they work, the inside stuff.
 Perhaps some of us do, but I don’t.
 But once someone – our audiologist, another person with hearing loss, or the internet – tells us about how they interact with other devices, we are pretty good at connecting them to smartphone technology and other fabulous Bluetooth apps.
 And I really don’t know how Bluetooth works.